Ayan Kumar Bhunia

 distinguishable strokes first.
 Training Pixelor is done in two steps.
 First, we infer the

 optimal stroke order that maximizes early recognizability of human training sketches.
-Second,

 this order is used to supervise the training of a sequence-to-sequence stroke generator.
 Our